blaze/blaze/docs/source/expressions.rst

 Projections, Selection, Arithmetic
 ----------------------------------

-Intuitive operations follow from intuitive Python syntax, learned from systems like NumPy and Pandas.
-The following defines a collection, ``accounts``, and then selects the names of those accounts with negative balance.
+Many operations follow from standard Python syntax, familiar from systems like NumPy and Pandas.

+The following example defines a collection, ``accounts``, and then selects the names of those accounts with negative balance.

 .. code-block:: python